 In the peaks of the wave, people abandoned their apartments for the cool grass of New York’s public spaces, napping beneath trees in Central Park or seeking shade in Battery Park.
 In Boston, 5,000 people chose to spend the night on Boston Common rather than risk suffocation in their own homes.
 Babies wailed through the night—or failed to wake up at all.

 Outside of New York, however, temperatures had climbed higher still.
-In Boston, people struggled in 104 degree heat; in Bangor, Maine and Nashua, New Hampshire, it reached a record-breaking 106.
-In Woodbury, New York, a farmer left his field when the outside temperature hit 140 degrees—hot enough to melt candle wax.
-People didn’t just die from exhaustion or heat stroke, but from their efforts to escape the sweltering air.
-Some 200 people died from drowning as they dove head first into the ocean, ponds, rivers and lakes.
+In Boston, people struggled in 104-degree heat; in Bangor, Maine and Nashua, New Hampshire, it reached a record-breaking 106.
+In Woodbury, New York, a farmer left his field when the outside temperature reached high enough to melt candle wax.
+People didn’t just die from exhaustion or heat stroke but from their efforts to escape the sweltering air.
+Some 200 people died from drowning as they dove head-first into the ocean, ponds, rivers and lakes.